viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

    On the Viam Rover, and using the transform camera name from earlier in this tutorial, these are `cam` and `my-transform-cam`
 1. Move your smart machine to a position where your camera can see an object that you have tagged in your ML model, and watch your smart machine identify it!

-   {{< imgproc src="/tutorials/data-management/transform-blue-star.png" alt="The data tab showing the train a model pane with four tags filtered" resize="600x" >}}
+   {{< imgproc src="/tutorials/data-management/transform-blue-star.png" alt="The control tab for a rover showing a live camera feed with the transform camera overlay indicating an object match for the blue_star tag" resize="600x" >}}

-   {{< imgproc src="/tutorials/data-management/transform-red-star.png" alt="The data tab showing the train a model pane with four tags filtered" resize="600x" >}}
+   {{< imgproc src="/tutorials/data-management/transform-red-star.png" alt="The control tab for a rover showing a live camera feed with the transform camera overlay indicating an object match for the red_star tag" resize="600x" >}}

 That's it!
 Your smart machine is now smarter and better able to understand the world around it.